(MORE!) New Year’s Resolutions for Businesses

 - Review and Consider Succession Planning: There has been much publicity lately about the incredible number of baby-boomer business owners (“BBBO”) that are nearing retirement age.
 Whether you are a BBBO or younger business owner, you must have a succession plan for how you will sell your business.
 Most likely, your business is one of your most valuable assets and if you do not have well defined plan on how to sell your business, you likely will not be able to fully obtain the maximum value.

-- Review Contracts and Other Agreements: If your business does nothing else this New Year, with the assistance of legal counsel, every business should review its contracts and agreements with its vendors, suppliers, customers, lenders to ensure that it is operating in compliance with those agreements (and, importantly, that the agreements adequately protect the business).
+- Review Contracts and Other Agreements: If your business does nothing else this New Year, with the assistance of a corporate law attorney, every business should review its contracts and agreements with its vendors, suppliers, customers, lenders to ensure that it is operating in compliance with those agreements (and, importantly, that the agreements adequately protect the business).
 Non-compliance with agreements can lead to lawsuits by the other parties to the agreements or, even worse, termination of contracts/agreements that are important to the success of your business.
 Insufficient agreements can lead to lost opportunities or additional liabilities for your business.
 So, with this New Year, take the time to review all of your pending agreements.
 If you have any concerns, consult with your legal counsel as to the appropriate measures to take.

 - Review/Update Insurance Coverage: Next, every business should review its insurance coverage.
 Adequate insurance coverage is one of the most important assets any business can have.
 Typically, this insurance includes property, casualty, liability, business interruption, directors and officers, cyber coverage (for IT related matters/data), workers compensation, employment practices liability insurance (“EPLI”), and fraud coverage and protection (note – depending on your business, you may have other specific requirements).
 Since business circumstances frequently change, businesses, together with their insurance professionals, should conduct a comprehensive review of their insurance coverage on a regular basis.
 And depending on the results of that review, update or otherwise revise their insurance coverage to meet their current needs and market conditions.